Your Chromebook and phone could be synced better soon | Pocketnow

 One of the advantages of being in the Apple ecosystem is the wireless syncing of devices at all times.
 Your iPhone and Mac are in sync to make your work life easier.
 Microsoft has tried the same approach with the Your Phone app on Android phones to sync them with your Windows machine.
-Soon, Chrome OS could establish more with its own syncing-with-phone alternative.
+Soon, Chrome OS could establish more with its own syncing-with-phone alternative, Phone Hub.

 Chrome OS’ Phone Hub feature was unearthed by XDA-Developers back in September.
 The feature is tipped to be built on Chrome OS that already offers integration with Android devices by introducing new capabilities.
 Now, a Reddit user by the username /u/Xenofastiq on the Chrome OS subreddit has reported that the Phone Hub feature is functional for them.